kayleevo9x/playground/README.md

 ### Project Details
-1. Install local Kind Kubenertes Cluster using `./local-kind-cluster/start-cluster.sh`
-- It will also pre-install a metrics stack comprising of `Prometheus`, `Grafana` and `AlertManager` that are browsable at
+1. Install local Kind Kubenertes Cluster using `./local-kind-cluster/start-cluster.sh` The project will also pre-install a metrics stack comprising of `Prometheus`, `Grafana` and `AlertManager` that are browsable at
 - Prometheus Console: [http://localhost/prometheus/](http://localhost/prometheus/)
 - Grafana Dashboard: [http://localhost/grafana/](http://localhost/grafana/)

+and `Nginx Ingress Controller` for Kind